Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Marcell Ozuna At The Plate

-- He ranks 48th in batting average, 41st in on base percentage, and eighth in slugging among qualifying hitters in MLB.
+- Among qualified hitters in baseball, he ranks 36th in batting average, 39th in on-base percentage, and ninth in slugging.

-- Ozuna will look to extend his 10-game hitting streak.
-He's batting .350 with three homers during his last outings.
+- Ozuna enters this game on a 11-game hitting streak.
+During his last games, he's hitting .450 with three homers.

-- Ozuna has reached base via a hit in 82 games this season (of 117 played), and had multiple hits in 26 of those games.
+- Ozuna has picked up a hit in 83 of 118 games this year, with multiple hits 27 times.

-- He has hit a long ball in 23.9% of his games this season, and 6.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.